 The OSP subaward team issues and negotiates teaming agreements when Georgia Tech is the lead on the proposal.
 Download the Teaming Agreement Routing Form from the OSP Form Library.

 What if a non-disclosure agreement (NDA) is needed between GT and a subrecipient/subcontractor?

-NDAs are negotiated by Georgia Tech's Office of Legal Affairs.
-Additional information and the NDA routing form can be found here.
+NDAs for research related activities are negotiated by Georgia Tech's Office of Exchange Agreements.
+Additional information can be found here.

 What should be considered in completing a technical cost analysis?